dse-dev/testCases_240219/README.md

 <img src='./docs/img/postman/03_import_dropfile.JPG' width='640'>

-You will now see the directory "Sogeti API Test" with testCase4 and ..5 in your Workspace
+you will now see the directory "Sogeti API Test" with testCase4 and ..5 in your Workspace

 <img src='./docs/img/postman/04_workspace_test4%2B5.JPG' width='640'>